 - Select the web server you'd like to install the console under.
 Selecting Recommended will install the web console under IIS Express, selecting Advanced will install the web console under IIS.
 The Advanced option will only be available if IIS is already enabled on your computer.
 Instructions for enabling IIS can be found in this knowledge base article.
 Optionally, you can choose a custom HTTP and (if offered by the installer) HTTPS port to install the web console under.
 If you don't choose custom ports, the installer will automatically select the first available ports for installation.
 Hit Next to continue.

 - Optionally, you can choose a custom folder to install under.
 Hit Install to start the installation process.
 The web console will be installed under the web server of your choice and your preferred ports.
-It will connect to the existing database server (SQL Compact or SQL Server) specified by you.
+It will connect to the existing database server (SQL Compact, SQL LocalDB or SQL Server) specified by you.

 - Stop your web server service in Windows Services